timotejroiko/astrobot-docs/README.md

 These options let you disable or re-enable a planet's aspect points.
 Additionally, they include an `ALL` keyword for selecting all planets.
 For example:

-* `.newchart now --disable=P0,P1,P2` - disable aspects for sun, moon and mercury
+* `/command newchart now --disable=P0,P1,P2` - disable aspects for sun, moon and mercury
-* `.newchart jack + now --enable=A1` - re-enable aspects to Ceres if disabled
+* `/command newchart jack + now --enable=A1` - re-enable aspects to Ceres if disabled
-* `.newchart john --disable=ALL --enable=P0,P1` - disable aspects for all planets except Sun and Moon
+* `/command newchart john --disable=ALL --enable=P0,P1` - disable aspects for all planets except Sun and Moon

 ##### --composite

 This option lets you turn a biwheel into a composite chart using the midpoint composite method.
 For example:

-* `.newchart jack + john --composite` - create a midpoint composite between jack and john
+* `/commandnewchart jack + john --composite` - create a midpoint composite between jack and john

 ##### --preset

 This option lets you load a set of options from a preset.
 There are two built-in presets: `default` and `original`.
 When using biwheels, this option can be set separately for both charts.
 For example:

-* `.newchart jack --preset=default` - show this chart using the default settings
+* `/command newchart jack --preset=default` - show this chart using the default settings
-* `.newchart jack --preset=original` - show this chart in its original state, using the same settings it was saved with
+* `/command newchart jack --preset=original` - show this chart in its original state, using the same settings it was saved with
-* `.newchart jack --preset=myPreset` - show this chart using a custom preset
+* `/command newchart jack --preset=myPreset` - show this chart using a custom preset
-* `.newchart jill --preset=myPreset + jack --preset=original` - show jill's chart with a custom preset in a biwheel with jack's chart in its original state
+* `/command newchart jill --preset=myPreset + jack --preset=original` - show jill's chart with a custom preset in a biwheel with jack's chart in its original state

 Check out the [Presets](#presets) section to learn how to create and manage your custom presets.